ElMassas/cybersecurity_recommendations_SA-DV_victims/Homepage.md

 #### <u>English:</u>
 - Country:
 	- [[Portugal - Online privacy and security for Domestic Violence, Sexual Assault and harassment  victims]]

+> [!note] Current state
+> At this moment this project only has articles for Portugal. **However**, it is important to know that most recommendations and guidelines that refer to Portugal, will apply to most countries in Europe, North America, Australia and New Zealand.
+> Regardless of existing an article for your country or not, you will certainly gain insights and increase your privacy and security if you read the existing articles.

 ---
 # Intended audience